 In terms of the metrics of the display just gauging this as a monitor in terms of color and brightness and all that sort of thing.
 It does pretty well.
 You’ve got 90% of P3 coverage on here.

-Also, XP-PEN Artist 24 Pro Pen monitor has a little over 300 units of brightness.
+Also, the XP-PEN Artist 24 Pro Pen monitor has a little over 300 units of brightness.
 And typically pen monitors are not that bright.
 So that’s pretty nice.
 One caveat here is that this does not have a laminated display or bonded display as it’s usually described.

-Laminated display tends to be an expensive thing to do and of course, we’ll get that on the Cintiq pro, not on the so-called ‘budget Cintiq’.
+Laminated display tends to be an expensive thing to do and of course, we’ll get that on the Cintiq Pro, not on the so-called ‘budget Cintiq’.
 And that means there’s a little bit of parallax with the pen.
 It’s noticeable.
-You’ll see that pen tip offset that’s not miscalibration of the pen but just that there is a glass above the touch layer that creates a spacing.
+You’ll see that pen tip offset that’s not miscalibration of the pen but just that there is a glass above the touch layer that creates spacing.

 And this is a matte display which is great and it has a tooth to it.
 So it’s good that your pen doesn’t skate everywhere.
 But it’s not permanent edge glass.
 That’s a more pricey kind of thing to do.
 It is a well-applied kind of surface overlay on this.